EugeniaSilantjeva/nd00333_AZMLND_C2/README.md

 ## Step 4: Enable Application Insights and Logging
 Once the model is deployed I enabled Application Insights and retireved logs.
-Application Insightsis an Azure service that provides key performance information about the deployed service.
+Application Insightsis is an Azure service that provides key performance information about the deployed service.

 Step 4.1 Running the logs.py Script
 ![](Images/Step4.1%20-%20logs.JPG)